Thai Pirandhal Vazhi Pirakkum: Production

 Thai Piranthal Vazhi Pirakkum was the directorial debut for the Tamil scholar A. K. Velan, who also produced and wrote it.
 This was Malayalam actor Prem Nazir's debut film in Tamil language.
 Cinematography was handled by V. Ramamoorthy, and the editing by V. B. Nadarajan.

 Soundtrack

-Music by K. V. Mahadevan and lyrics were written by Kannadasan, A. Maruthakasi, Ku.
-Sa.
-Krishnamoorthi, K. Muthuswamy and Suratha.
+Music by K. V. Mahadevan.
 The slow-paced lullaby "Mannukku Maram Baarama" attained popularity, as did the song "Amudhum Thaenum" (Raga: Mohanakalyani).
 The title track, written by Maruthakasi, is frequently played on Tamil television and radio channels on every Pongal occasion.
+"Aasaiyae Alaipolae" was recreated by Thaman S for Kanna Laddu Thinna Aasaiya (2013), with modified lyrics.

 Release and reception

 Thai Piranthal Vazhi Pirakkum was released on 14 January 1958, Pongal day.
+It was distributed in Madras by AVM Productions.
 Munuswamy and Manickam jointly reviewed the film for Ananda Vikatan.
 Munuswamy praised the film for its music and Velan's direction.
 The film became a commercial success, and Velan built Arunachalam Studio from the profits earned in this film.
 It also propelled Rajasulochana to stardom.
 The film was remade in Telugu as Manchi Manasuku Manchi Rojulu (1958) and in Hindi as Barkha (1959).